ten-protocol/ten-whitepaper/high-level-design.md

 ![L1-L2 Interaction](./images/l1-l2-interaction.png)

 ## L1 Network
-On the L1 network there are several regular Ethereum contracts, referred to as management contracts.
+On the L1 network there are several regular Ethereum contracts, referred to as Management Contracts.

 The L1 design is covered in much greater detail in [L1 Contracts](./l1-contracts.md)